Research Grant Application

 - The research topic must be related to the mission of the Woodcock Institute, which is the advancement of neurocognitive research and translation of neurocognitive research into practice.

-- The PR must be affiliated with a 501(c)(3) organization such as a college, university, school district, or research entity that is willing to serve as the fiscal agent if the grant is awarded.
+- The PR must be affiliated with either a state tax exempt entity or a 501(c)(3) organization such as a college, university, school district, or research entity that is willing to serve as the fiscal agent if the grant is awarded.
 The Woodcock Institute does not award research grants directly to individuals.

-- A PR may hold only one active research grant from the Woodcock Institute at any given time.
+- A PR may hold more than one active research grant from the Woodcock Institute at any given time.

-- The award must be used to support expenses that are directly related to the research (e.g., computer time, equipment, testing materials, participant fees, incentives, graduate research assistant salary/wages plus fringe benefits); it may not be used for indirect costs, tuition, or personal expenses.
+- The award must be used to support expenses that are directly related to the research (e.g., testing materials, participant fees, incentives, graduate research assistant salary/wages plus fringe benefits); it may not be used for indirect costs, tuition, or personal expenses.
 Be sure to justify all expenses and detail any additional funds that will be used for the project.
 If the budget for the project exceeds the amount available from the award, you should describe the source of the additional funds.
+Grant budgets should not include funds to purchase a laptop computer.
+Specialized software program required to conduct research is allowed.
+Finally, travel expenses to attend conferences are typically not approved in funded studies.

 Download the Research Grant Application [Word].